danmysak/solidify/README.md

 ## Introduction

-Solidify allows you to combine CSV/TSV files like so:
+Solidify is a command line tool that allows to combine CSV/TSV files like so:

 <table>
 <thead><tr><td>